olich97/personal-website/content/post/personal-website-with-hugo-and-vercel/index.md

 ![GitHub Pull Request](pull-request.gif)

 GitHub Actions will build  `main` branch automatically and deploy to vercel production.
-Now and it could be navigated from free vercel domain assigned to our website: https://hugo-example-blog.vercel.app.
+Now it could be navigated from free vercel domain assigned to our website: https://hugo-example-blog.vercel.app.

 The domain can be customized on Vercel Project Settings page: